FlyingFathead/catgit/README.md

 ## Features

+- **`.catgitignore`**: (New) Read and respect `.catgitignore` files to skip over additional files or directories specific to `catgit` outputs.
+    - Further reduces extra context clutter during printouts.
+    - Can be used the same way as `.gitignore` files.
 - **Project Overview**: Outputs the complete directory and file structure of your Git project.
 - **Gitignore Respect**: Respects `.gitignore` files to skip over ignored files or directories.
 - **Flexible Output**: Supports output directly to the terminal or opens in a specified text editor like nano or gedit.